yijingji/test1/modular_prompt/business_rules.md

 ## Location Logic
 - Real-time location: `realtime_inservice_dispatch_data`.lat, `realtime_inservice_dispatch_data`.lon
 - If the bus has no location data in `realtime_inservice_dispatch_data`, just clarify that "There is no data available."

+## No Data
+- No Data means: Query return empty string or [] or row_count = 0
+- No in-service data, could reply: "bus is not inservice"
+- No location data, could reply: "There is no location data for the bus"
+- No prediction data, could reply: "There is no prediction data for the bus"
+- No dispatch suggestion data, could reply: "There is no suggested predictin data for the bus"
+- No GTFS data, could reply: "There is no matched GTFS data"

 ## Table Use Routing